 Regional Director of New England

 Deke is responsible for spearheading the firm’s investment activities in the New England region.
-Since joining in 2008, key investments include 495 Business Center, Centerpoint, 55 Walkers Brook Drive and Crossroads Center.
+Since joining in 2008, key investments include The Center at Innovation Drive, Centerpoint, 55 Walkers Brook Drive and Crossroads Center.

 Before joining Rubenstein Partners, Deke spent ten years in various senior management roles at ING Clarion with responsibilities encompassing acquisitions, capital markets, asset management and property management.
 As acquisitions officer for the New England region between 2005 and 2008 he acquired assets totaling over $730 million in gross investment value covering over 2.5 million sf across multiple property types and risk profiles.
 He also served as co-chair of ING Clarion’s Sustainability Task Force which developed and implemented the firm’s Sustainable Growth Program promoting green building and smart growth best practices across its investment portfolio and corporate operations.
 Prior responsibilities included the direction of a portfolio of suburban Boston office assets totaling over 1.2 million sf and valued in excess of $300 million including developing and executing all asset level strategies and directing property management, leasing, operations and capital budgeting.
 During this time, he directed leasing of over 300,000 sf and oversaw dispositions totaling over $125 million.
 Prior asset management responsibilities included those for a New England portfolio of assets valued in excess of one billion dollars.

 Deke graduated from Dartmouth College in 1992 with an Bachelor of Arts and earned his MBA from Rice University in 1994.

 Regional Director of Southeast

 Taylor is responsible for sourcing, evaluating, and executing new investments in the Southeast.
 Additionally, he is responsible for the asset management of existing properties in these markets.
 Taylor joined Rubenstein Partners in September 2015.